-With a lack of opportunity to go on holiday, socialise or spend money on a myriad of items, many clients have been reflecting on the value of investing in well-chosen items for their home which have the ability to deliver a lifetime of joy.
-Disposable design has taken a back seat in favour of hand-crafted heirloom pieces which support the artisan community and can be treasured from generation to generation.
+With a lack of opportunity to go on holiday, socialize or spend money on a myriad of items, many clients have been reflecting on the value of investing in well-chosen items for their home which have the ability to deliver a lifetime of joy.
+The disposable design has taken a back seat in favor of hand-crafted heirloom pieces that support the artisan community and can be treasured from generation to generation.

 If you liked to read this article about the interior design industry, feel free to share it with your team, friends, family, and colleagues.
 Let’s spread the word.
 Let’s keep connected.